Lapidary Advice for cutters and repairers

 1. Not all opals is valuable.
 Potch, sometimes called “common opal” does not reflect colors.
 Potch does have its use, however, as a backing for doublets and triplets.
 When there is color mixed with potch it’s called “potch and color.”

 2. Some classes of rough opals are unsuitable for making gemstones.
 Some are very porous.
 Others have a chalky appearance.
 Still others can lose their color in a short period of time.
 And yes, it is common for certain types of opals to shatter in a dry atmosphere when the water from the gel evaporates.
 The best protection for buyers is to purchase opal from a knowledgeable and reputable dealer who accurately details exactly what you are purchasing and is willing to guarantee the stones.
 Note: If you buy rough opals, there is no guarantee that it will not crack.
-This is the calculated risk you take and is part of the “excitement” of opal cutting and gaining lapidary advice.
+This is the calculated risk you take and is part of the “excitement” of opal cutting and gaining Lapidary Advice for cutters and repairers

 3. When examining opal jewelry, look at the stone from the side to determine whether it’s a triplet.
 Solid and doublet opal domes are simply the opal formed into a curved dome shape.
 Triplets have clear crystal domes to protect the flat opal surface.